swiftlang/swift-evolution/proposals/NNNN-reform-set.md

 But some of them are impossible to implement.

-These requirements effectively require the ability to enumerate the elements:

-`isEmpty` requires you to know `contains` will always return false.
-This is impossible for an opaque closure.

-`Equatable` conformance has the same problem.
+Some requirements effectively require the ability to enumerate the elements. `isEmpty` requires you to know `contains` will always return false.
+This is impossible for an opaque closure. `Equatable` conformance has the same problem.

 `init<S : Sequence>(_ sequence: S) where S.Element == Element` requires the ability to initialize from a sequence.
 At a minimum, this would require that `Element` be `Equatable` (and even then, testing would take `O(n)` — `Comparable` or `Hashable` is probably the minimum).
 In most cases, this is taken care of by the confoming type (e.g. `Set` requires `Element: Hashable`).
 But a predicate set _might not_ need this requirement – the predicate the user supplied could use some other means.
-Ideally, `SetAlgebra` wouldn't impose any requirement on `Element`, but also wouldn't require an unconstrained `init` from a sequence.

-`ExpressibleByArrayLiteral` has the same problem.
+Ideally, `SetAlgebra` wouldn't impose any requirement on `Element`, but also wouldn't require an unconstrained `init` from a sequence. `ExpressibleByArrayLiteral` has the same problem.

 `isSubset(of:)`, `isSuperset(of:)` and `isDisjoint(with:)` are kind of a combination of both problems.